Collection Development Plan

 Suggestions for purchase

-All members of the Greensboro College Community may recommend items for purchase any time by contacting the Director of Library Services by email, phone, or in-person.
+All members of the Greensboro College Community may recommend items for purchase any time by contacting the Library Director by email, phone, or in-person.

 Standing orders